Fluctuating Demand and Supply in the Chocolate Industry

 In recent months we’ve seen an increase in enquiries from chocolate and confectionery companies about our pigging and product recovery solutions.

 While HPS pigging systems will not stop the fluctuations in cocoa prices, they will certainly improve operational efficiency.
-To find out more about how to improve the production efficiency of chocolate and confectionery production through product recovery systems, then please contact HPS.
+To find out more about how to improve the production efficiency of chocolate and confectionery production through hygienic and sanitary product recovery systems, then please contact HPS.